How To Feed A Loon

 • 1 teaspoon freshly squeezed lemon

-• Pinch of Kosher salt and freshly ground black pepper to taste
+• Pinch Kosher salt and freshly ground black pepper to taste

 Instructions